 How to Use Workout Calorie Results

-Exercise calorie estimates are best used for planning and comparison.
-They can help you understand which activities are more demanding and how movement contributes to your overall daily energy use.
+Exercise calorie estimates are most useful for planning and comparison.
+They can help you understand which activities are more demanding and how movement fits into your overall daily energy use.

 - Use calorie burn numbers as estimates, not exact results.